CLASSES, WORKSHOPS & INFORMATION SESSIONS

 Career Exploration Planning Track (CEPT) is a two day workshop that will assist transitioning Service member in identifying civilian technical occupations, establishing career goals, highlight VA education benefits, and beginning applications for credentialing and vocation training.
-Late arrivals will be required to reschedule appointment.
 Classes are located at Hawk Transition Center.
 For more info or to register call 253-967-3258.

 Boots to Business - A 2 day workshop how to start a business: gain tools and knowledge needed to identify a business opportunity, draft a plan and launch an enterprise.
 Day 3 consists of a field trip.
 Classes are located at Hawk Transition Center.
 For more info or to register call 253-967-3258.

-Career Skills Program is a civilian advancement opportunities, that prepares service members, veterans, and spouses for industry-specific job training and certifications including job placement assistance.
-For more information see the Hawk Transition Center, Rm.
-120 or call 253-477-4748/4743.
+Career Skills Program is civilian advancement opportunities, that prepare service members, veterans, and spouses for industry-specific job training and certifications including job placement assistance.
+For more informationcall (253)477-4748/4743.
 Briefings are held every Monday at 12 pm at Crittenberger Career Skills Center (Bldg.
 3271 next to Evergreen Chapel) (walk-ins welcome)

-Camo2Commerce (C2C) provides opportunities for career development and jobs to Service members transitioning out of Joint Base Lewis-McChord into civilian life.
-C2C offers a number of customized services, including one-on-one career coaching, job placement services, short-term training, hiring fairs and more.
+Camo2Commerce (C2C) provides opportunities for career development and jobs to Service members transitioning out of JBLM into civilian life in Washington.
+We offer customized services including: one-on-one career coaching, job placement services, short-term training, hiring fairs and more.
 Our goal is to enable transitioning service members to seamlessly shift into the civilian workforce, and specifically into high-demand career opportunities in the local area.
-For More Information: Hawk Transition Center Rm.124, North Fort or www.camo2commerce.com.
+For More Information: Hawk Transition Center Rm.124, Lewis North (253) 967-0319.

 How are we doing?